Senpai-Coders/CAPSTONE-PHS-Machine/phsmachine_docu/docs/_page_maintenance.md

 ## Software  Maintenance

-PHS doesn't require you to do a lot of maintenance of it software but we only have 1 checklist to do for maintaining PHS.
+PHS doesn't require you to do a lot of maintenance of it software but we only have 1 checklist to do for maintaining PHS Software to function smoothly.

 ### The storage